lehduong/Job-Scheduling-with-Reinforcement-Learning/README.md

 </p>

 ## Input-driven MDP
-Input-driven MDP are the Markov processes governed by not only agent's actions but also stochastic, exogeneous input processes [1].
+Input-driven MDP are the Markov processes governed by not only agent's actions but also stochastic, exogenous input processes [1].
 These environments have high variance inheritantly making it hard to learn optimal policy.

-This is repository implement:
+This repository implemented:

 + Input-dependence baseline as in proposed in [1].

-+ Lacie - an algorithm that learn to weight the advantages of each rollout in hindsight with respect to future input sequences.
++ **Lacie** - an algorithm that learn to weight the advantages of each rollout in hindsight with respect to future input sequences.

 ## Install Dependencies